korut94/MakeQtGame/README.md

 ## Technical Report
 Any experiments **must have** an attached technical report writed in the README.md file on the experiment's directory.
-I found 'The Technical Report Format' of the *University of Kansas*' EECS course and I thing that it's a very pretty and complete report structure.
+I found "The Technical Report Format" of the *University of Kansas*' EECS course and I thing that it's a very pretty and complete report structure.
 The following table shows a rapidly abstract of the report's parts: